BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ### 10. Spatial data file format

-Two primary formats for spatial data are [vector and raster](https://en.wikipedia.org/wiki/GIS_file_formats).
-It was discovered in our research that users would like to know the data format before downloading any file(s).
-Making this information easily findable will help them make an informed decision on whether this data will be useful for their specific task or problem.
+Spatial data can be formatted into one of several different data types, for example, [vector and raster](https://en.wikipedia.org/wiki/GIS_file_formats) based file formats.
+Our research showed that users find this information useful prior to downloading a dataset.
+Clearly presenting this information will help ensure that your users can make an informed decision on the validity of a dataset download.
 <div class="image-container">

 ![Data format information next to download link](../../_media/assess-dataset-relevance/vector-raster.png)